primer/css/docs/content/getting-started/contributing.md

 [Components](/css/components) are frequently used visual patterns we've abstracted into a set of convenient styles, that would be otherwise difficult to achieve with utilities and layout objects.

 Making a decision on whether new components should be added is done on a case by case basis.
 It's not always easy to make that decision but here are some questions you should ask yourself before moving forward with a pull request.
-The design systems team will help you make this decision.

 - How often is this pattern used across the site?
 - Could these styles be achieved with existing components, objects, and utilities?